|

 Early-Career Discrimination: Spiraling or

-Self-Correcting? with Arjada Bardhi and Yingni Guo, submitted. (cross-listed with Labor Economics) Robust Implementation with Costly Information
+Self-Correcting? with Arjada Bardhi and Yingni Guo, R&R, Review of Economic Studies. (cross-listed with Labor Economics) Robust Implementation with Costly Information

 with